stivenbg/stivenbg.github.io/aboutme.md

 **About research**

 In my current research i propose hybrid algorithms that optimally combine machine learning with classical mathematical approach.
-Those algorithm are applied to real-life problem for real-time decision making.
+Those algorithms are applied to real-life problem for real-time decision making.

 **Not about research**